0neGal/viper/docs/viper.1.md

 `--update`
    Updates Northstar, this uses your `viper.json` to determine the location, it also won't try to update if the installed version of Northstar is already the newest, if you must re-install Northstar you can delete the `ns_version.txt` file in the game path.

+`--updatevp`
+   Updates Viper itself, by default CLI does not have auto updates, as a server owner may not want this, so use this option to update.

 `--launch`=<version>
    Launches Northstar, this is currently only supported on Windows.